Foundation Repair Dictionary

 B

-• Bearing capacity describes how much weight the soil beneath a foundation can support without experiencing excessive movement.
-It’s a property of the soil itself, not of the house, and it varies with soil type, density, moisture, and depth.
+How much weight the soil beneath a foundation can support without experiencing excessive movement.
+It's a property of the soil itself, not of the house, and it varies with soil type, density, moisture, and depth.

 Bearing capacity tends to matter most when new loads are added, soil conditions change significantly, or movement patterns suggest uneven support.
 In stable conditions, it may simply be background information rather than a problem indicator.